 A valid passport that does not expire for 6 months beyond the end date of the program is required to enter any country.
 If your passport expires before the required validity, you will have to acquire a new passport before departure and/or before applying for a visa.
 If you have not applied for your passport, you must do so immediately.
-You can find more information and the passport application at the Center for Global Study and Engagement.
+You can find more information and the passport application at the Center for Global Study and Engagement, or you can contact the Prothonotary's Office at the Cumberland County Courthouse at 717-240-6195.